International Business School, Germany: 2015

+Critics

 The school was originally established in Lippstadt in 1984 as a GmbH (private limited company).
 By 2002 further branches were established in Bad Nauheim and Berlin.
 Although the Bad Nauheim and Berlin branches were registered as separate companies, they all had the same director and shareholders and all three were wholly owned subsidiaries of the ESO Education Group.
 Nevertheless, on their websites the three IBS branches misrepresented themselves to prospective students as "non-profit" institutions.